vikjam/teller/README.md

 # teller
-A wrapper for qsub that implements adds more detailed notifications.
+A wrapper for qsub that adds more detailed notifications.